 Promotional discounts or waivers offered may only be utilized at the time of submission.

-If a writer receives a Free Resubmission as part of a Feedback Promotion or otherwise, the Resubmission is valid during the same or the following Fast Track season.
-Free Resubmissions will not be honored in subsequent seasons.
+If a writer receives an Application Fee Waiver as part of a Feedback Promotion or otherwise, the waiver is valid only during the current season, unless an expiration date is otherwise specified.
+Application Fee Waivers will not be honored in subsequent seasons.

 Writers under the age of 18 years old must have parent or legal guardian’s permission to participate.

 Fellowship applicants must accept without reservation the decisions rendered by the judges.

 The writer understands that it is his/her sole responsibility to register material to be submitted with the U.S. Copyright Office and/or with the Writer’s Guild of America or the appropriate agency in his/her country.

 Applicants awarded a place in the Top 50 or higher understand and accept that the ISA will be free to use his/her name, likeness and voice for advertising or promotional purposes without additional consideration.

 Applicants are non-exclusive to ISA Fast Track and may submit their screenplay to any other person, competition, producer, agent, publisher, and/or organization.